-Erielle Robinson, a graduate of Leon High School and former Be Entrepreneurial program participant, presented her business plan at a school assembly in front of three judges, JABB staff and fellow classmates on Thursday, March 23, 2017.
-Robinson was featured along with four other students in order to compete for the title of school representative at Junior Achievement Big Bend’s Shark Bowl on April 13.
-JABB sat down with Robinson, as well as the other participants, to get an idea of how JABB benefited them and impacted their future goals.
+Idai Windborne, a student at Rickards High School and a Be Entrepreneurial program participant, presented her business plan at a school assembly in front of three judges, JABB staff and fellow classmates on Friday, March 24, 2017.
+Windborne was featured along with four other students in order to compete for the title of school representative at Junior Achievement Big Bend’s Shark Bowl on April 13.
+JABB sat down with Windborne, as well as the other participants, to get an idea of how JABB benefited them and impacted their future goals.

 JABB: What did you learn in the Be Entrepreneurial program?

 Idai: I learned that when you have an idea, just go for it; honestly, if you really, really truly believe in it, go for it.
 At the end of the day, it might suck to everyone else, but if you got that spirit, you’ll go far.

 JABB: How did this program help you with your future goals?

 Idai: It helped me a lot, actually.
 It helped me realize that it actually takes planning.
 It actually takes thinking about.
 You can’t just have a dream and say “I want to do that.”
 You actually have to plan, like go to college and get all your materials.
 It was a lot.
 But it helped me in the fact that I understood the importance as well.

 JABB: Why do you think it’s important to learn about the skills [in the Be Entrepreneurial program] early on?